Photo from Canva

 Companies Hiring Military Spouses

 Traditional companies have also stepped up their military spouse hiring game.
 If you want to expand your options, these companies tout military spouse-friendly hiring practices.

-If you want to check out more military spouse-friendly employers, read the 2022 Military Friendly Employers list.
+If you want to check out more military spouse-friendly employers, check this year's Military Friendly Employers list.

 After reading through a few of the websites, you’ll see some cross-pollination of groups working together.
 Organizations are going out of their way to make a difference in military spouses’ lives by providing amazing opportunities without fees.
 So the chances that you have skills employers need and want are in your favor!